dereksweet/react-native-sliding-panes/README.md

 ### Installation

 From a terminal navigate to your project folder and type:

-`npm install react-native-sliding-panes --save`
+`npm install react-native-sliding-panes`

 or add the following line to your dependencies within package.json and then `npm install`

-`"react-native-sliding-panes": "1.0.3"`
+`"react-native-sliding-panes": "^2.0.0"`

 ### Usage
 #### SlidingPane

 The SlidingPane component can be used all on its own, or with any number of other SlidingPane instances within a SlidingPaneWrapper component.

 To use SlidingPane by itself be sure to import the class at the top of the file you want to use it:

 `import {SlidingPane} from 'react-native-sliding-panes';`